Intra-cluster replication replicates data across the nodes of a cluster, by means of the Database Change Protocol.

 Note that intra-cluster availability can further be optimized by defining Groups.

 Database Change Protocol (DCP) is the protocol used to stream bucket-level mutations.
-DCP is used for high-speed replication of mutations; to maintain replica vBuckets, incremental MapReduce and spatial views, Global Secondary Indexes (GSIs), XDCR, backups, and external connections.
+DCP is used for high-speed replication of mutations; to maintain replica vBuckets, incremental MapReduce, Global Secondary Indexes (GSIs), XDCR, backups, and external connections.

 DCP is a memory-based replication protocol that is ordering, resumable, and consistent.
 DCP streams changes made in memory to items, by means of a replication queue.